martiansnoop/martiansnoop.github.io/_drafts/2017-01-02-meta-baking-bread.md

 categories: bread
 ---

 I've heard that bread is difficult.
 People have told me that they have had trouble getting bread to rise, and that I'm going to fail a lot in attempting to create it.
-This hasn't been my experience so far so I wanted to reflect a bit on my experience learning how to create bread.
+This hasn't been my experience so far so I wanted to reflect a bit on learning how to create bread.

-The first bread I created by myself was a no-knead recipe.
-There are like a million of these, I picked a basic one that just used flour, water, salt, and yeast.
+The first bread I created by myself was from a no-knead recipe.
+There are like a million of these.
+I picked a basic one that just used flour, water, salt, and yeast.
 Four is about the number of ingredients I can remember at any given time so I found the simple bread formula was a good fit.
 Most no-knead recipes tell you to bake the bread in a dutch oven, which I didn't have at the time so I googled "no knead bread in a pan" and watched a Canadian dude on YouTube tell me how to do it.

-Since then I've created a variety of breads, like [King Arthur Flour's Hearth Bread][hearth_bread], challah, sourdough, [this pumpkin yeast bread recipe][pumpkin_bread], a [fast-rising English muffin toasting bread][english_muffin_bread], and crumpets.
+Since then I've created a handful of different breads, like [King Arthur Flour's Hearth Bread][hearth_bread], challah, sourdough, [this pumpkin yeast bread recipe][pumpkin_bread], a [fast-rising English muffin toasting bread][english_muffin_bread], and crumpets.
 My main resources have been [King Arthur Flour][king_arthur_flour], and a book called The Bread Baker's Apprentice by Peter Reinhart.
 I recommend both, but King Arthur Flour is more newcomer-friendly; Bread Baker's Apprentice is the kind of book where most of the recipes take two or three days to complete, and the recipes expect you to have read the preceding 100 pages of theory.
+He also calls recipes "formulas", which I have trouble doing because it feels like I'm being pretentious.
 It's great if you want to learn the ways of breadcraft, but I don't recommend starting out on that path.

 I like the idea that I'm somehow a bread genius and this is why my experiments have generally been successful, but I know that I'm new to the hobby and I have a lot still to learn.
 I think my bread adventure has potentially gone more smoothly than others' due to two factors.